oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 ### Task 2g: It's failed, but what if it had worked ?

-If it had worked then you would gradually adjust the traffic split, over time sending more traffic to the new deployment.
+Of course we know that this example will fail - that's the point of this part of the lab, so the deployment woudl not continue in this case.
+But if it had worked then you would gradually adjust the traffic split, over time sending more traffic to the new deployment.
 Once it was taking all of the load then you could remove the deployment for the old version, and the associated service.

 You **might** delete the traffic split (so requests to the stockmanager service were no longer being intercepted) or you might leave it in place, but remove the old version of the service.
 That way you would have all of the building blocks in place to easily start testing the next version of the service.